Join Our Mailing List

 What is the Cyber Security and Resilience Bill?

-The Cyber Security and Resilience (Network and Information Systems) Bill (CSRB) was introduced to Parliament on 12th November 2025 as Bill 329.
-This legislation marks the UK's most comprehensive update to cyber legislation in over a decade, significantly expanding the scope of existing NIS Regulations 2018 to include managed service providers (MSPs), cloud platforms, data centres, and critical suppliers.
-The Bill is structured in 5 Parts with 61 sections, creating new regulatory frameworks and enforcement powers.
+The Cyber Security and Resilience (Network and Information Systems) Bill was introduced to Parliament on 12th November 2025 as Bill 329.
+It cleared all its House of Commons stages and was passed to the House of Lords on 17 June 2026 (now HL Bill 32), where it is progressing towards Royal Assent.
+It is the UK's most comprehensive update to cyber legislation in over a decade, significantly expanding the scope of the existing NIS Regulations 2018 to include managed service providers, cloud platforms, data centres, and critical suppliers.

 Mandatory incident reporting